Flood control projects scandal in the Philippines: Duterte family involvement

 The Duterte family, a political dynasty based in Davao City, has figured prominently in public discussion regarding the allocation and use of flood control funds in the Philippines.
 Members of the family have held high-ranking political offices, including former president Rodrigo Duterte, Vice President Sara Duterte, acting Davao City Mayor Sebastian Duterte, and Representative Paolo Duterte (Davao City–1st), while observers and critics have raised questions about the relationship between their political roles and government infrastructure spending.
 Rodrigo Duterte's daughter, Veronica "Kitty" Duterte, is not involved in politics but has attracted media attention as a social media personality.
 Reports have noted her purchases of luxury items and high-end goods, which have been highlighted in discussions of political families and public perceptions of wealth.
 While she has no direct role in flood control allocations, her lifestyle has occasionally been cited in commentary about the Duterte family's public image.

 Between 2022 and 2024, Congress appropriated billions of pesos for nationwide flood control projects through the Department of Public Works and Highways (DPWH).
 Budget records show that the Davao Region, particularly Davao City's 1st district represented by Paolo Duterte, received some of the largest allocations, with reports indicating roughly earmarked for projects over a three-year period.
+In 2025, in Davao City and Davao Del Sur alone, flood-control projects rose to ₱7.69 billion in May 2025.

 The large appropriations drew attention amid broader controversy surrounding the national flood control program in 2024–2025, which was marked by allegations of "ghost" projects, overpricing, and irregularities involving contractors and implementing agencies.
-Mayor Sebastian Duterte publicly dismissed criticisms of flood control allocations as a "publicity stunt," a remark that was met with pushback from lawmakers and civil society groups who argued the matter warranted closer scrutiny.
+Mayor Sebastian Duterte publicly dismissed criticisms of flood control allocations as a "publicity stunt", a remark that was met with pushback from lawmakers and civil society groups who argued the matter warranted closer scrutiny.

+Despite a COMELEC ban on giving or receiving donations from contractors, Glenn Escandor gave Sara Duterte a donation for her campaign.
+Escandor's Esdevco Realty Corporation paid for advertisements worth for Sara Duterte's 2022 campaign for vice president.
+Genesis88 Construction Inc., also owned by Escandor, was a major contractor whose government contracts increased significantly during Rodrigo Duterte's presidency.
+In the 2022 budget enacted under Duterte, Genesis88's contracts with the DPWH reached ₱1.9 billion.

+In November 2025, Deputy Minority Leader Antonio Tinio filed a resolution to direct the House of Representatives to investigate flood control projects from 2019 to 2022 along the Davao and Matina Rivers.
+According to the resolution, projects worth ₱4.4 billion have indications of fraud, overpricing, ghost and incomplete delivery, collusion, and a pattern of plunder.